smallmacro/DjangoBlog/README.md

 web:gunicorn <project_name>.wsgi

 ```

 ```
 Be sure to add gunicorn to your requirements.txt file as well.

 ```
+5. install and use `git`.set `.gitignore` file [Github gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore) add `.DS_Store` to ignore file.
+Commit all the file to local tree.

-7. On Heroku, sensitive credentials are stored in the environment as `config vars`.The `django-heroku` package automatically configures your Django application to work on Heroku.
+6. On Heroku, sensitive credentials are stored in the environment as `config vars`.The `django-heroku` package automatically configures your Django application to work on Heroku.
 It is compatible with Django 2.0 applications.

 Django-heroku Installer: `conda install -c conda-forge django-heroku`